Grant to support the new fiscal relationship for First Nations Terms and conditions

 7. Method for determining the amount of funding

-The annual amount of funding for each First Nation is established in year one of the funding agreement, based on current levels of funding, and adjusted, as needed, in subsequent fiscal years.
-First Nations are neither advantaged nor disadvantaged in transitioning from contribution funding approaches to the grant funding approach.
+The initial base amount of funding for each recipient is established in year 1 of the funding agreement, based on current levels of funding for services.
+Recipients are neither advantaged nor disadvantaged in transitioning from contribution funding approaches to the grant funding approach.

 8. Maximum amount payable